Let’s begin with a flashback to the 1950s and check how the office has transformed last decades.

 Though many workers will split their time between home and office, employers will invite workers back to areas that are spread out but still spark interactions, similar to a coffee shop or co-working space.
 Meeting rooms will be outfitted with videoconferencing or VR meeting technology to accommodate workers who remain remote.
 However, the longer people worked from home, it became clearer that some, especially parents and apartment-dwellers, yearned to get back to the office as soon as possible. companies will still need to invest in areas for individual-focused work, such as building privacy booths or small offices that can be booked by the hour.

 Activity-based working (ABW) is a catalyst for organizations to rethink the way they work aligned to their cultural and strategic objectives.
 It provides people with a choice of settings for a variety of workplace activities.
 Workplace flexibility goes beyond furniture arrangements.
 It could mean investing in the right technology to ensure onsite and remote colleagues can continue to work collaboratively, wherever they are.
 And finally, that also means finding the right balance of how much leaders expect workers to be onsite, and how much leeway they give with working from home.

-Infographic shows why flexible workspaces is crucial to boost businesses (image source: https://figarigroup.com/blog/reasons-why-flexible-workspaces-boost-businesses-infographic/)
+The infographic shows why flexible workspaces are crucial to boosting businesses (image source: https://figarigroup.com/blog/reasons-why-flexible-workspaces-boost-businesses-infographic/)

 The 3 key focus areas of post-pandemic office transformation are: